 The WPI Innovator of the Year Award recognizes annually a graduate or friend of WPI who has demonstrated exemplary accomplishments as an innovator, showcasing individuals who have excelled in driving innovation within enterprises of all kinds.

-The WPI School of Business focuses on accelerating the discovery, development, and commercialization of breakthrough innovation, as well as economic development and job creation.
-The WPI Innovator of the Year celebration is a key building block of this entrepreneurship and innovation ecosystem.
+The WPI Innovator of the Year celebration is a key building block of the university's entrepreneurship and innovation ecosystem.
 It recognizes role models for our students, faculty, staff, alumni, and friends; catalyzes the engagement of highly successful innovators and entrepreneurs in the transformation of WPI; and inspires honorees to commit their time and talent to help WPI become a leading global contributor to addressing the global grand challenges.

 |Year||Name||Message to Community|

 |2013||Robert L. Diamond '56||Watch video|

 |2012||David P. Norton ‘62||Watch video|

 |2011||James P. Baum ‘82||Watch video|